tomjoht/tomjoht.github.io/_posts/2016/4/2016-04-07-api-workshop-stc-summit.md

 <a href="http://technicalcommunicationsummit2016.sched.org/event/5o4O?iframe=no"><img src="{{ "/images/stcsummitworkshopanaheim.png" | prepend: site.baseurl }}" alt="STC Summit API documentation workshop" /></a>

-You don't need a programming background to excel in REST API documentation.
+You don't need a programming background to write REST API documentation.
 With some basic familiarity with HTML and an ability to understand simple command line syntax and JSON, you can document the most complicated REST APIs.
-Of course, to document sample applications in different languages, you'll need more programming understanding.
+Of course, to document sample applications in different languages, you'll need more programming knowledge.
 But the beauty of REST APIs is that they're language agnostic.

 If you're thinking of signing up for this pre-conference, be sure to do it before April 15 to guarantee a spot in the workshop.
+See more <a href="http://technicalcommunicationsummit2016.sched.org/event/5o4O?iframe=no">details about the API pre-conference workshop here</a>.